The 5 Things Men 40+ Want in Life (and How to Get Them)

 Leading a Fulfilling Life

 You’ll notice they build their life structure around: 1) Time: Earning enough to live simply, modestly and freely.
 2) Identity: They’re comfortable with who they are and have friends that support and uplift them.
 3) Health: They have a daily routine, structure, habits and practices that keep them healthy.
 4) Meaning and purpose: They engage in a variety of the meaning and purposeful pursuits that make them feel alive.
-They volunteer or help out in a community club or organisation or work in something that improves human lives.
-They create rituals, experiences and memories with their kids and do the day-to-day important stuff like making lunchboxes or picking them up after school.
+They volunteer or help out in a community club, coach kids footy or work for an organisation that improves human lives.
+They create rituals, experiences and memories with their kids and do the day-to-day important stuff like making lunchboxes or doing the pick-up’s and drop-off’s.
 They engage in creative pursuits, build things or make products that enrich the lives of others.
 They teach, lecture, give talks, speak, mentor or guide others in some way.
 They have fostered a spiritual outlook.
 They live surrounded by nature or spend time in nature and explore and travel.
 5) Growth: All of this means they continuously learn new skills, grow and evolve, and day-by-day uncover and live out the unlived life within them.

 This may be a generalised, idyllic, perfect world or “fairy tale” view.
 Not all items are required for everyone and the allocation across the items will move and change with life.
 But it makes sense, doesn’t it?
 It gives us something to aim for.